Alaska: Taxes

 To finance state government operations, Alaska depends primarily on petroleum revenues and federal subsidies.
 This allows it to have the lowest individual tax burden in the United States.
 It is one of five states with no sales tax, one of seven states with no individual income tax, and—along with New Hampshire—one of two that has neither.
 The Department of Revenue Tax Division reports regularly on the state's revenue sources.
-The department also issues an annual summary of its operations, including new state laws that directly affect the tax division.
+The department issues an annual summary of its operations, including new state laws that directly affect the tax division.
 In 2014, the Tax Foundation ranked Alaska as having the fourth most "business friendly" tax policy, behind only Wyoming, South Dakota, and Nevada.

-While Alaska has no state sales tax, 89 municipalities collect a local sales tax, from 1.0 to 7.5%, typically 3–5%.
+89 municipalities collect a local sales tax, from 1.0 to 7.5%, typically 3–5%.
 Other local taxes levied include raw fish taxes, hotel, motel, and bed-and-breakfast 'bed' taxes, severance taxes, liquor and tobacco taxes, gaming (pull tabs) taxes, tire taxes and fuel transfer taxes.
-A part of the revenue collected from certain state taxes and license fees (such as petroleum, aviation motor fuel, telephone cooperative) is shared with municipalities in Alaska.
+A part of the revenue collected from certain state taxes and license fees, such as petroleum, aviation motor fuel, telephone cooperative, is shared with municipalities in Alaska.

 The fall in oil prices after the fracking boom in the early 2010s has decimated Alaska's state treasury, which has historically received about 85 percent of its revenue from taxes and fees imposed on oil and gas companies.
-The state government has had to drastically reduce its budget, and has brought its budget shortfall from over $2billion in 2016 to under $500million by 2018.
-In 2020, Alaska's state government budget was $4.8billion, while projected government revenues were only $4.5billion.
+The state government has had to drastically reduce its budget, and has brought its budget shortfall from over $2 billion in 2016 to under $500 million by 2018.
+In 2020, Alaska's state government budget was $4.8 billion, while projected government revenues were only $4.5 billion.